Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 What is Form 1099-MISC?

-Form 1099-MISC is ideal for reporting miscellaneous payments that don’t belong to Form 1099-NEC or 1099-R. It covers non-service payments made in the course of business, not personal spending.
+Form 1099-MISC is ideal for reporting miscellaneous payments that don’t belong to Form 1099-NEC or 1099-R. It covers non-service payments, including payments for medical and health care services, made in the course of business, not personal spending.

 The following boxes are to be filled in the form as per the 1099-MISC thresholds: